+• Two Kubernetes clusters

-- Two Kubernetes clusters - S3, or an external storage system that uses the S3 protocol
+- An external storage system, using one of the following: - S3, or an external storage system that uses the S3 protocol OR - GCS

 At a high-level, the PostgreSQL Operator follows the "active-standby" data center deployment model for managing the PostgreSQL clusters across Kuberntetes clusters.
 In one Kubernetes cluster, the PostgreSQL Operator deploy PostgreSQL as an "active" PostgreSQL cluster, which means it has one primary and one-or-more replicas.
 In another Kubernetes cluster, the PostgreSQL cluster is deployed as a "standby" cluster: every PostgreSQL instance is a replica.